Rapol/Python-Game-Development/README.md

 Python-Game-Development
 =======================
-Online Course - An Introduction to Interactive Programming in Python (Rice University) Development was done on a site develop by Rice University.
+Online Course - An Introduction to Interactive Programming in Python (Rice University) Development was done on a site developed by Rice University.
 Taken in August 2012

 Rock, paper, scissor, spock! ->http://www.codeskulptor.org/#user2-ebikRUGDE8BkyCE.py